SAP-samples/teched2025-XP264/exercises/ex1/README.md

 Good to know:
 - The automated workflows leverage the dynamic OIDC credentials with Github acting as the IDP provider.
 - Thus, there is no need to rely on static credentials or

+Homework:
+- Feel free to add any additional information you might like to retrieve...

 ## Exercise 1.3 - Zoom on Kyma CLI